Fibroids & Non-Surgical Healing

 Maintenance Steaming for Fibroids

-If after 3-6 months you feel that fibroids have been released, then please maintain uterine health with steaming weekly (avoiding menstruation).
+If after 3-6 months you feel that fibroids have been released, we suggest maintaining uterine health with weekly yoni steaming (avoiding menstruation).
 This may prevent the problem of recurrent fibroids coming back.

 What to Expect When Steaming for Fibroids

 Fibroids may come out in clumps/chunks of white phlegm.
 They may also come out as vaginal discharge because sometimes the phlegm and mucus melt and it looks like irregular vaginal discharge.